pymilo/foxsi3_optics_cal/Journal.md

 * Move the work we did with Steve to an organized notebook.
 * Add another gaussian, also add offset
 * Define the FWHM function
 * Include the FWHM as a funtion of the azimutal angle.
-* Plot the FWHM as a funtion of the azimutal angle.
+Plot it.
 * include also the HPD.
+Plot it.